NATS Configuration

 Suffix appended to stream and subject names for DLQ streams. |

 Change the prefixes before the first deployment.
-Renaming them afterward requires manually migrating or recreating all streams.
+Renaming them afterward requires manually migrating or recreating all streams and updating all KV bucket entries.

 Auto-Provisioning